10 Tips for Coping When Your Pregnancy or Delivery Doesn’t go as Planned

 Unfortunately, complications do arise over the course of some pregnancies.
 Issues like gestational diabetes, preeclampsia, or bleeding may make a previously carefree pregnancy filled with anxiety, worry, and sadness.
 A delivery that comes too early or ends with a traumatic vaginal birth or unplanned C-section can also leave a new mother feeling sad during a time that is supposed to be filled with a joy.

 Thankfully, if you find yourself in this scenario you need not feel alone nor suffer in silence.
 Here are 10 tips to help get you through these difficult times.

-Bond with your baby in a way that works for you.
+- Bond with your baby in a way that works for you.
 Once your baby arrives, you may be too emotionally depleted to immediately bond.
 Maybe you are too afraid since you almost lost her.
 In any case, know that bonding looks different for every family.
 Do what works for you—maybe it’s just sitting in the same room with your new baby for an hour a day while you get used to this new role as mother.
-With time many new moms do develop that infamous bond, but it can be normal for it to take time, patience, and practice.
+With time, most new mothers do develop that infamous bond, but it can be normal for it to take time, patience, and practice.

 Powered by Bundoo®